 Courses are given by associations affiliated with the Fédération des trappeurs gestionnaires du Québec (FTGQ), when there is sufficient demand, and according to the schedule defined by the organization.
-For more information, contact an office of the Department (see page 46), or the FTGQ at 418 872-7644 or 1 866 260-7644, or visit the web site of the Federation at www.ftgq.qc.ca.
+For more information, contact the FTGQ at 418 872-7644 or 1 866 260-7644, or visit the web site of the Federation at www.ftgq.qc.ca.